LuziaVillen/ClientIntegration/README.md

   https://www.nuget.org/packages/Microsoft.VisualBasic/10.3.0 | Microsoft VisualBasic
   https://www.nuget.org/packages/System.Runtime.InteropServices/4.3.0 | InteropServices

+  If there's errors like, 'Devices, CmlLib, Shell32, Shell'.

 # Editing

   You will change '.luzia' to your games location.
 If you're using default change it to '.minecraft'